vippsas/vipps-solutions/invoice-through-epayments/README.md

 # Invoice through epayments

-💥 Work in progress.
-The functionality is available now. 💥
+💥 Work in progress. 💥

 Vipps may be used as a channel through which merchants can send invoices to their users by combining the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api)